skahwah/skahwah.github.io/_posts/2016-12-02-SLAE-Assignment-4.md

 xor_decoder_loop:
-  xor ebx, ebx          ;clearing out ebx mov bl, byte [esi]    ;taking the current byte in EncodedShellcode and placing it into BL xor bl, 0xd3          ;xor'ing the current value in BL with 0xd3 and placing that value into BL mov byte [esi], bl    ;replacing the current byte at the memory location pointed to by ESI with the decoded byte inc esi               ;shifting to the next byte loop xor_decoder_loop ;looping through the entirety of EncodedShellcode
+  xor ebx, ebx          ;clearing out ebx mov bl, byte [esi]    ;taking the current byte in EncodedShellcode and placing it into BL xor bl, 0xd3          ;xoring the current value in BL with 0xd3 and placing that value into BL mov byte [esi], bl    ;replacing the current byte at the memory location pointed to by ESI with the decoded byte inc esi               ;shifting to the next byte loop xor_decoder_loop ;looping through the entirety of EncodedShellcode